 2. The team gaining the highest number of points by the end of the season shall be adjudged the winner of each Division.
 In the event of a tie for first and second places, a deciding match shall be played on a neutral table on a date to be decided by the Management Committee.

-3. The winning team and runner up of each of the First, Second and Third Divisions shall be promoted to the next higher Division.
-The bottom two teams of the Premier, First and Second Divisions shall be relegated.
+3. The winning team and runner up of each of the First and Second Divisions shall be promoted to the next higher Division.
+The bottom two teams of the Premier and First Divisions shall be relegated.
+Depending on the number of team entries, it may, sometimes, be necessary to leave teams in a division even though they may finish in a relegated position.
 However, it may be necessary to promote/demote more than two teams in order to balance the Divisions and this will be decided by the Management Committee.
 Any new teams will be invited to fill vacancies in Divisions as decided by the Management Committee.
 Vacancies in Divisions will be announced at the AGM as will the structure of the League Divisions for the upcoming season.
 Only teams that are represented at the AGM will be considered for the League.

 4. In the Glyn and Skinner Cup matches, teams will consist of 3 players.
 Opponents shall be drawn by ballot and played in the order drawn.
 Play will be in single frames and the first team to win 4 frames will be adjudged the winners.
 In the event of a draw, each team will nominate a player to play the deciding frame.
 In order for players to be eligible to be awarded end of season trophies, they should have played a minimum of 50% in either League or Cup matches depending of the trophy being awarded.
 Winning teams, whether in the League or Cup matches will be awarded a maximum of 4 trophies per team by the League, teams that require additional trophies should make the League Secretary aware and will be required to pay for these by the end of May.